slott56/building-skills-oo-design-book/source/craps/refactoring.rst

     This will
     execute a single cycle of play with a given :class:`Player`.
-    For Roulette is is a single spin of the wheel.
+    For Roulette it is a single spin of the wheel.
 For Craps, it is a single throw of the dice, which is only one part of a complete game.
     This method will call :meth:`player.placeBets`
     to get bets.
 It will call :meth:`eventFactory.next`